awkena/panGenomeBreedr/docs/reference/pg_query_by_af.md

-# Extract variants based on minimum and maximum allele frequencies within a defined region in the pangenome database.
+# Extract regional variants filtered by allele frequency (online)

 This function connects to the public panGenomeBreedr API to query genotypes within a specific genomic range and filters the results to